joe-wayman/Avotrex/README.md

 # Avotrex
-Repository for R package Avotrex.
+Repository for R package avotrex.

-The Avotrex package provides functionality to graft extinct avian species, present in the AvoTrex dataset, to existing BirdTree backbone trees.
+The avotrex package provides functionality to graft extinct avian species, present in the AvoTrex dataset, to existing BirdTree backbone trees.

 Note that the package imports and loads in the 'ape' R package in its entirety, as this provides access to its full range of classes and functions.